Trail Center Logo

 Additional Information: Volunteers should plan on being in camp by the evening of Thursday, July 31st.
 If possible, come earlier and allow 24 hours to acclimatize to the altitude of this location.
 There is no fee for camping.
 The campground is on U. S. Forest Service property.

-All food and tools will be supplied by the PCTA, and volunteers need only bring their workday and camping equipment.
 We will be working at high altitudes, so sun-screen, lip balm and sun-glasses are advised.
 This is a poison-oak free environment.
-Bring along a camp chair or folding beach chair if you have one.

 Thursday, July 31, 2008 - Sierra Trip - 7/31 to 8/3